Sofinnova Partners

 Series B in 2022

-Microphyt specializes in the research, development, production, and marketing of natural algae-based products aimed at enhancing health and wellness.
-The company focuses on creating bioactive dietary supplements that support weight loss and brain health.
-Utilizing an industrial-scale supply of microalgae biomass and extracts, Microphyt ensures the preservation of cell integrity while producing commercial quantities of slow-growing or biofilm-forming species.
-This approach enables the healthcare industry to effectively meet the demands of personal care and food products, positioning Microphyt as a key player in the market for natural health solutions.
+Microphyt is a company focused on researching, developing, producing, and marketing natural algae-based products.
+It specializes in creating bioactive dietary supplements aimed at promoting weight loss and supporting brain health.
+The company utilizes an industrial-scale supply of microalgae biomass and extracts, ensuring the preservation of cell integrity while achieving commercial quantities of slow-growing or biofilm-forming species.
+This approach enables Microphyt to effectively cater to the demands of healthcare industries, particularly in the personal care and food sectors.

 Abivax